justjaiom/Samuri-Masters/README.md

 Samuri mastes is a 2D game that displays sprites on a canvas using JavaScript.
 This game's features include:

-  * screen size adaptibility
+  * Screen size adaptibility
-  * custom title screen
+  * Custom title screen
   * 2 player ui
-  * reactive sprite animations
+  * Reactive sprite animations

  ## Pictures